 Check out the below table to see the bioavailability of other whole foods:

-#4 – They Improve Your Cholesterol Profile for Optimal Hormone Production
+#4 – Eggs Improve Your Cholesterol Profile for Optimal Hormone Production

 Studies show that eggs improve the cholesterol profile, and NOT the other way round as we were led to believe.
 They raise HDL (good) cholesterol and increase the size of LDL (bad) particles, which should lower the risk of heart disease.